openboxes/openboxes/docs/api-guide/generic.md

 }
 ```

-**NOTE**: the `POST` request on multiple objects fails if there is a single error.
+**NOTE**: the `POST` request on multiple objects fails if a single error throws.
 However, cURL throws an error for only the first object that fails.

-This cURL command produces an error.
+For example, this command produces an error:

 ```
 $ curl -b cookies.txt -X POST -H "Content-Type: application/json" \